-The United States has spent over \$528 million dollars for international anti-trafficking programs since 2001 in approximately 120 countries.
+Internationally, the United States has spent over \$528 million dollars for international anti-trafficking programs since 2001 in approximately 120 countries.
 Since the release of the United States' Report to this committee last summer, my office has awarded approximately \$2.6 million in new grants to non-governmental organizations, UNICEF and UNIFEM to combat child trafficking in 12 countries.
-The Department of State's annual Trafficking in Persons Report, compiled by my office, serves as a vehicle to raise global consciousness about the harm of human trafficking, notably of children.
+The Department of State's annual Trafficking in Persons Report, compiled by my office, serves as a vehicle to raise global consciousness about the harm of human trafficking, notably of children, and to engage bilaterally with governments to do more to fight it.

 We recognize that we have areas for improvement.
 Just as we assess other governments' anti-trafficking efforts, the United States also evaluates itself through an annual report to Congress, which includes an Assessment of U.S. Government Efforts to Combat Trafficking in Persons.
-This year the Assessment identifies the following needs: 1) we must ensure that all U.S. citizen victims are as vigorously identified and assisted as foreign national victims; 2) law enforcement agents and service grantees, subcontractors, and partners must work as expeditiously as possible to identify victims, provide care, and secure immigration relief; 3) we must ensure that all victims of severe forms of human trafficking, especially children, are provided access to services and benefits regardless of their ability and willingness to assist law enforcement; and finally, 4) we need to expand the development of educational materials on human trafficking for dissemination through education and community-based entities.
+This year the Assessment identifies the following needs: 1) we must ensure that all U.S. citizen victims are as vigorously identified, protected, and assisted as foreign national victims; 2) law enforcement agents and service grantees, subcontractors, and partners must work as expeditiously as possible to identify victims, provide care, and secure immigration relief; 3) we must ensure that all child victims of severe forms of human trafficking (both foreign and U.S. citizen) are provided access to services and benefits regardless of their ability and willingness to assist law enforcement; and 4) we need to expand the development of educational materials on human trafficking for dissemination through education and community-based entities.